 Proposals are invited for a Leading Edge Workshop to be sponsored by the Psychonomic Society (PS) in 2018.
 Financial support available.
 The initial deadline is May 1, 2017 for a workshop to be held in 2018.

 The deadline for outline proposals (max 500 words) is April 30, 2017.
 Selected applicants will then be invited to submit full proposals on or before September 8, 2017.
 A final funding decision will be made by the Governing Board during their meeting in Vancouver, British Columbia, Canada on November 8, 2017.

-It is anticipated that one workshop will be funded in this first year of the scheme, with the workshop scheduled to take place in 2018.
+It is anticipated that one workshop will be funded in this year of the scheme, with the workshop scheduled to take place in 2018.

 The general strategic goals for this initiative are to:

 - Advance scientific knowledge and understanding of major, broad and contemporary topics within the remit of the Psychonomic Society and its journals